liyaowei-stu/ImageConductor/README.md

 ## 💞 Acknowledgements
 The code is built upon the below repositories, we thank all the contributors for open-sourcing.
 * [AnimateDiff](https://github.com/guoyww/AnimateDiff)

+We sincerely appreciate HF's [hysts](https://huggingface.co/hysts) for helping us fix the bugs in our online demo.